Arizona's Route 66 30th Annual Fun Run Attracts Vintage Cars Trucks Cycles to the Mother Road

 In 1994, we participated in the Arizona portion of the Historic Route 66 Fun Run, and in 2015, we decided that it would be fun to participate again.
 For anyone interested in Route 66 history, Arizona history, or vintage autos, trucks, trailers and motorcycles, the event is two days of feasting on fun, food, history and a constant parade of some of the world's finest vehicles.
 I was amazed to discover that Route 66 Clubs exist in Canada, France, Germany, Italy, Switzerland, Germany and Brazil.
 (Probably other countries too, but participants from all the countries I just listed were in attendance.)

-Route 66 is sometimes called the "Mother Road."
-Completed in 1926, Route 66 ran from Chicago to Los Angeles, a highway through eight states that utilized many of the same paths that had once been used by horses and wagons.
-It was apparent that the automobile was soon to be sold in large numbers across America.
-For many families during the Great Depression, the highway was the means to find work and a better life.
-During World War Two Route 66 was used to transport people and supplies, but by the 1950s and 1960s, Route 66 was well traveled by the many people who craved seeing America's sights.
-To support those driving on Route 66, service stations, cafes, motels and roadside attractions offering services and entertainment to travelers became part of the "story" of Route 66.
+Route 66 is sometimes called the "Mother Road." was opened on November 11 of 1926, Route 66 ran 2,448 miles in a diagonal direction from Chicago to Santa Monica (near Los Angeles California).
+The highway crossed through eight states, Illinois, Missouri, Oklahoma, Kansas Texas, New Mexico, Arizona and California.
+In all the states many parts of Route 66 followed some of the same paths that had once been used by horses and wagons.
+Many families during the Dust Bowl and Great Depression in the 1930s, used Route 66 to find work and a better life.
+During World War Two Route 66 was used to transport the military and their supplies, but by the 1950s and 1960s, Route 66 was well traveled by the many tourists who craved seeing America's sights.
+Cars were in production again and gasoline was cheap.
+Road maps mostly distributed by Oil Companies were usually given away free at service stations.
+Service stations, cafes, motels and roadside attractions, billboards and neon signs offered services and entertainment to travelers, and became part of the "story" of Route 66.
 "Get Your Kicks on Route 66" a song made popular by singer Bobby Troup became an anthem for the highway.
 A television show, Route 66 which aired from 1960 -1964 made the locations along Route 66 well known, but at the same time, new highways by-passing many of the smaller towns on Route 66 were under construction.
-By 1987, Route 66 was decommissioned and much was published that Route 66 was "dead" in favor of air travel and super highways to accommodate more lanes and faster autos.
+By 1985, Route 66 was decommissioned and much was published that Route 66 was "dead" in favor of air travel and super interstate highways which accommodated more lanes and faster autos.

 Snow Cap Drive In Seligman Arizona